Table of Contents

 otaripper ota.zip -n

-Analyze Qualcomm bootloader Anti-Rollback (ARB) metadata (accepts .img, .bin, or .zip):
+Analyze Qualcomm bootloader Anti-Rollback (ARB) metadata (accepts .img, .bin, .zip archives, or directories):

 otaripper arb update.zip

-Instantly check the ARB index of a firmware update without downloading the massive 3GB+ zip file! otaripper will intelligently stream and extract just the tiny xbl_config.img directly from the URL over the internet.
+Instantly check the ARB index of an OTA or EDL firmware update without downloading the massive 3GB+ zip file! otaripper will intelligently stream and extract only the tiny bootloader candidate image (e.g. xbl_config.img or xbl_config.elf) directly from the URL over the internet.
+You can optionally export the metadata into a beautifully formatted, platform-sanitized JSON file named dynamically after your device model, software build, and ARB index:

 OEM Metadata